bisonliao/KidTime/README.md

 # KidTime

-KidTime is a lightweight Windows foreground-process monitor with an Ubuntu upload server.
+KidTime is a lightweight Windows foreground-process monitor with an Alibaba Cloud Linux upload server.
 The Windows client records one foreground-process event per minute and uploads incremental JSON batches.
 The server verifies an HMAC-SHA256 signature before appending rows to one CSV per client/day.

 ## Security model